sjl/.plan/README.markdown

   don't seem to be much better than a vanilla CL hash table, at least in SBCL.
   Oh well.
 * Wrote a real nasty macro to improve the performance of Bones' hot loop.
+* Remapped a couple of more keys on my keyboard and I feel like I'm going insane, but I think it'll be worth it in the long run.